V1NCE72/V1NCE72.github.io/README.md

 # Welcome to V1NCE72 GitHub Pages
-Published & Owned by Vince Sabillena
-9 Campion A
+Published & Owned by Vince Sabillena of 9 Campion A

 You can use the [editor on GitHub](https://github.com/V1NCE72/V1NCE72.github.io/edit/main/README.md) to maintain and preview the content for your website in Markdown files.